nerdgeneration/www.sh/README.md

 - MySQL database queries
 - .env files

+NOTE (for macOS): If you're getting an error because of the `declare` command, then you need to run `brew install bash` to upgrade bash to version >= 4.0.

 Not everything is tested.
 This should be considered non-functional, it just happens that most of it works.
 Check back later for tests etc...